lazywithclass/videos/README.md

 red green refactor.

 One thing in common with Test Driven Development, it's about deciding what you're going to do before you do it.
-Types are a mean by which you tell the machine "this is what we are going to work on together".
+Types are a mean by which you tell the machine "this is what we are going to work on together", it's a dialog with the machine.
+Types are first class citizens as functions are in functional programming languages.

+You define functions by recursively defined equations.

+In type driven development you

+ * write the type
+ * add the definition
+ * split case of the hole name

+You coudl also search for a possibile implementation with the proper command.

+"Just because you have types doesn't mean you can't add more tests, and you should add more tests."

+Look at type holes for hints on how to proceed.

+Build functions one bit at a time leveraging the compiler can help you with the types of your holes.

+Lowercase letters in types are always implicitly bound.

+As soon as you have something a bit hard to do, make another function to do that harder thing.

 ### Politics
 #### [Noam Chomsky on Democracy Now!
 April 4, 2017 (FULL Interview)]()